 STAGE 5: Adjustments by Manipulators to New Environment

-After the hoax was debunked by civil society organizations like the SPLC, refuted by police, corrected in the media, and acknowledged as false by Jereb, the campaign concluded.
+After the hoax was debunked by organizations like the SPLC, refuted by police, corrected in the media, and acknowledged as false by Jereb, the campaign concluded.
 Campaign participants on /pol/ celebrated a victory with no further adaptation.

 For those involved in the campaign, the hoax was considered a victory against the mass media and the watchdog organizations tasked with tracking far-right movements online.1 Campaign participants constructed evidence collages, compiling screenshots of communications with journalists, /pol/ screenshots and subsequent false press.2 “This was really dumb but let's not freak out too hard over it.
 Let's just make fun of the media for jumping on an obvious hoax just because it was what they wanted to hear,” wrote neo nazi hacker weev in the Daily Stormer forum.3